What is a balance transfer credit card?

 4. Confirm Balance Transfer and Close Old Card

 You will receive an estimated processing time for your balance transfer from your new credit card provider.
-If the balance transfer takes longer than expected, you can contact your provider for an update.
+If the transfer takes longer than expected, you can contact your provider for an update.
 If you have online banking, you should be able to check and confirm the transfer the moment it is processed.

 A balance transfer to a new credit card can take anywhere from five days to three or four weeks, depending on the card provider.